 Tummy troubles are the worst, aren’t they?
 And for people who suffer from Crohn’s disease, the specter of an upset stomach is constantly looming in the background.
 Crohn’s disease is an inflammatory bowel disease that results in inflammation of your digestive system.
 Although any part of the digestive system, from your mouth to your anal passage, may be inflamed if you have this condition, it most commonly affects the lower end of your small intestine.
 Crohn’s disease typically causes diarrhea and abdominal pain.
 You might also experience symptoms like fever, weight loss, and bleeding from your rectum.

 While it’s not clearly known what causes this condition, an abnormal reaction by your immune system may lie at the root of the inflammation.
 It might also have a genetic component as it has been found to run in families.
 Unfortunately, there’s no cure for Crohn’s disease, though people with this illness do experience periods of remission and relapse.
 Conventional medicines and nutrient supplements are often prescribed to tackle its symptoms.
 Many natural remedies too can help you manage the illness better.
-Weigh in the following options with help from your doctor and get your condition on track!1
+Weigh in

 1. Modify Your Diet: Avoid Carbonated Drinks, Gassy Veggies, And High Fiber Foods